SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/high-level-environments/python/profiling-python.md

 `salloc -A yourrepo ... qos=interactive`

-once you have an interactive node:
+Once you have an interactive node:

 ```
-module load python/3.6-anaconda-4.4
+module load python/3.5-anaconda
 module load allinea-forge
-map --connect srun python your_ap.py ...
+map --connect python your_ap.py ...
 ```

 !!! tip "One small difference in Remote Client vs NX"